 The Next 25 Years – CinchSeal’s Global Expansion

 CinchSeal Executive Vice President Mark Pitchko, who joined the family business in 2008, says the company is heavily focused on global expansion in the 21st century.
 “I envision a couple different manufacturing locations around the world and multiple distribution or stocking facilities as well,” says Mark.

 That process is already underway.
 CinchSeal has been growing and capturing market share in the US for 25 years already.
-The company broke into the European market in 2009 and Asia in 2016.
+The company broke into the European market in 2009 and has been providing industrial sealing solutions in Asia since 2016.
 Plans to expand into South America are being considered as well.
-As CinchSeal continues to innovate, it’s finding new ways to utilize its rotary shaft seals.
+As CinchSeal continues to innovate, it’s finding new sealing solutions for industrial applications.
 For example, these seals are now being used in the manufacture of the lithium batteries used in electric cars, which is helping the company gain a foothold in Asia.

 “Our seals can be used on equipment and industries that are present in every country in the world, so the sky’s the limit.”